 Bethel Church is pleased to once again support Operation Christmas Child by providing boxes to our church members as well as the community.
-You will see a table by the Outreach Center in the foyer starting Sunday, November 1-22, 2020, where you can get the needed materials to put a box together.
+You will see a table by the Outreach Center in the foyer starting Sunday, October 16-November 20, 2022, where you can get the needed materials to put a box together.
 This is a fun activity to do as a family with your kids, grandkids, or just in support of the many children across the globe that are affected by this small gift.
-This is a life changing experience for the children that receive a box.
+This is a life-changing experience for the children that receive a box.
 And it will be for your family too.

 How many boxes will you make this year?